nela3003/ImageProcessing_TeamProject/README.md

  #### Preprocessing and hit refinement

  I would keep the extraction of red pixels when it comes to stripe detection.
-To select what is a red pixel a better idea would be to use what humans see as red head of fixed thresholhd in RGB space.
+To select what is a red pixel a better idea would be to use what humans see as red instead of fixed threshold in RGB space.

  For face detection I would work in grayscale space.
 I'm not sure, but maybe a Canny edge detector could help as well.